lowquark/uflow/README.md

     cannot be sent immediately (Time-Sensitive)
   * No iteration over the number of channels

-These and other features have proven to be functional, and the new design will soon™ be summarized in a subsequent whitepaper.
+The new design will soon™ be summarized in an updated whitepaper.